 Sustaining service levels will also be supported through ongoing enhancements to TTB's eGov systems.
-Over the last several years, TTB has deployed system enhancements to COLAs Online and Formulas Online, focusing its efforts on compliance validations and embedded help features to address the most frequent application errors.
-These system releases have targeted both application and label compliance errors and, in FY 2019, results indicate that the changes implemented to date have proven effective, with error rates dropping below 40 percent, and down 7 percent for formulas and 6 percent for labels since Q1 FY 2018.
+Throughout FY 2018, TTB deployed system enhancements to COLAs Online and Formulas Online, focusing its efforts on compliance validations and embedded help features to address the most frequent application errors.
+COLAs Online system releases targeted both application and label compliance errors and, if the changes prove effective, may have a combined result of achieving sustained reductions in total label errors of up to 3 percent.
+Data from the latter half of FY 2018 indicates progress, with label errors falling below 40 percent for the first time at mid-year and remaining there through the end of the year.
+System releases to date have been less successful in reducing formula application errors, and TTB plans to develop new industry engagement strategies in FY 2019 to test and validate its guidance and system enhancements.

 To be successful in this strategy, TTB must maintain high rates of electronic filing for label and formula applications.
-According to its measure of the Percent of Electronically Filed Label and Formula Applications, TTB now receives 99 percent of applications via COLAs Online and Formulas Online, indicating that continued focus on system validations is warranted and will support performance goals in increasing accurate applications and accelerating approval times.
-In FY 2020, TTB will continue to make iterative enhancements to COLAs Online and Formulas Online, informed by user testing and feedback, which will support advanced help features and system-based validations to reduce application errors.

-System updates released in FY 2019 appear to have had limited influence on user satisfaction with TTB's electronic filing systems.
-Through its new measures of Customer Satisfaction with COLAs Online and Formulas Online, TTB monitors user satisfaction with the process of submitting an application through its eGov systems, collecting responses via e-mail survey to assess factors such as ease of access, guidance, and overall experience.
-In FY 2019, satisfaction rates decreased significantly, from 81 percent to 77 percent for COLAs Online users and 79 percent to 70 percent for Formulas Online users.
-TTB attributes these declines to industry dissatisfaction with increased processing times and other service challenges following the partial government shutdown, and anticipates that performance will improve through FY 2020 in line with service improvements.
-Further, TTB expects that planned system improvements and regular review of survey feedback in FY 2020 will help TTB continue to exceed its user satisfaction target of 80 percent and continue to attract users to its online systems to maintain electronic filing rates above its target of 95 percent.
+According to its measure of the Percent of Electronically Filed Label and Formula Applications, TTB now receives 98 percent of applications via COLAs Online and Formulas Online, indicating that continued focus on system validations is warranted and will support performance goals in increasing accurate applications and accelerating approval times.
+In FY 2019, TTB will continue to make iterative enhancements to COLAs Online and Formulas Online, informed by user testing and feedback, which will support advanced help features and system-based validations to reduce application errors.
+System updates released in FY 2018 appear to have positively influenced user satisfaction with TTB's electronic filing systems.
+Through its new measure of Customer Satisfaction with COLAs Online and For-mulas Online, TTB monitors user satisfaction with the process of submitting an application through its eGov systems, collecting responses via e-mail survey to assess factors such as ease of access, guidance, and overall experience.
+In FY 2018, satisfaction rates increased significantly, from 70 percent to 81 percent, in one year.
+This reflects TTB's effective use of user experience testing to improve the quality and usability of its systems.
+In FY 2019, TTB expects that planned system improvements and regular review of survey feedback will help TTB continue to exceed its user satisfaction target of 80 percent and continue to attract users to its online systems to maintain electronic filing rates above its target of 95 percent.